Kennyatu23/digital-rain-cpp/index.md

 class.
 The constructor initialises the object rain.
 I set the width (columns), height (rows) to constants.
 The console is broken down into rows and columns.
 I also set the number of charactors I wanted falling to constants.
 I used a vector called rainPositions to store the current position of the rain columns.
 I created methods for setting the text to green, to clear the screen, generate the rain, for setting the cursor position to x (columns) or y (rows).
 I was to try and run some tests but I ran out of time to get to that stage.
-Also the code is distributed between different files sucgh as .h (header files)  and .cpp (source files)
+Also the code is distributed between different files sucgh as .h (header files)  and .cpp
-This idea better for orgainising code.
-Makes it easier to read and maintain.
+(source files).
+Using header and source files is better for orgainising code.
+Makes code easier to read, maintain and makes code more efficient when compiling.

+- Classes: User_defined data types that work as blueprints for creating objects.
+A class defines the attributes (data members) and methods (functions) that describe the behavior and data of the objects created from it.
+- Objects: Instances of a class, created with specific data.
+They can represent things from the real world or just ideas or concepts.
+When a class is defined, it only describes how an object should be, but no object exists.
+- Methods: Are functions which define the actions or behaviors of an object (what object it can do).
+They are written inside a class and describe the specific tasks the object can perform.
+- Attributes: Represent the state of an object.
+In other words, they are the characteristics that make each object unique.
+Objects store data in ther attributes.
+              Class attributes are shared by all objects of that class and are defined in the class template.

+- Constructor: Special type of method in a class that is automatically called when you create an object.
+It's used to set up the object, like giving it starting values.
+- Vector: A collection of things of the same type int, floats, char or user defined (custom data types).
+Implemented as a class template and not a built in type.

+- .cpp files: Source file which contains the implementation of the methods that were declared in the corresponding header file (.h).
+Where the actual code for the program
+              logic is witten.Basically contains the method definitions, where you wrtie how things work and are linked to header files.
+- .h files: Header file which contains declarations of methods (functions), classes, varibles and constants but not actual code (implementation).
+Works as an interface for the code, lets other files know what methods and classes are availible.
+Has the declarations, has no actual code of what methods do and is shared between files.

 constructor, getter, setter, explain. functions (methods)